 A cleft lip occurs when there is a split or opening in the lip.
 This opening can be small or large enough to connect the upper lip and nose.
 A cleft palate occurs when the roof of the mouth does not close properly during a baby’s early development inside the womb.
 The palate is made up of two parts, either of which can be cleft – the hard palate and the soft palate.
 The hard palate is a bony portion in the front of the roof of your mouth.
 The soft palate is located at the back of the mouth and is made up of soft tissue.

-Cleft palate and cleft lip, also referred to as orofacial defects, are birth defects that affect more than 7,000 babies in the United States every year, according to the Centers for Disease Control (CDC).
+Cleft palate and cleft lip, also referred to as orofacial defects, are birth defects that affect more than 7,000 babies in the United States every year, according to the

-The cause of cleft palate and lip is not known, but doctors believe that the defects occur because of both genetic and environmental factors.
+The cause of cleft palate and lip isn’t known, but doctors believe that the defects occur because of both genetic and environmental factors.
 Genetics can play a role in the development of clefts if one or both parents pass down a gene that makes a cleft palate or lip more likely.

 What you do during your pregnancy can also increase the likelihood that your child will have a cleft palate or lip.
 Factors that scientists believe may cause a cleft to develop include:

 - taking illegal drugs